-() Impairment of assets
+() Impairment of non-financial assets

 At the end of each reporting period, the consolidated entity assesses whether there is any indication that an asset may be impaired.
-The assessment will include the consideration of external and internal sources of information, including dividends received from subsidiaries, associates or jointly controlled entities deemed to be out of pre-acquisition profits.
+The assessment will include the consideration of external and internal sources of information.
 If such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, to the asset's carrying amount.
-Any excess of the asset's carrying amount over its recoverable amount is recognised immediately in profit or loss, unless the asset is carried at a revalued amount in accordance with another Standard.
+Any excess of the asset's carrying amount over its recoverable amount is recognised immediately in profit or loss, unless the asset is carried at a re-valued amount in accordance with another Standard.
 Any impairment loss of a re-valued asset is treated as a revaluation decrease in accordance with that other Standard.